t2riq/image-blur-detection/README.md

 ---

 ## 📄 License

--This project is licensed under the MIT License.
+This project is licensed under the MIT License.
 ---
 ## 📬 Contact

--For questions or suggestions:
+For questions or suggestions:
 📧 tariqalajam@gmail.com